-But, I'm not a fan of all the fabricated fanfare that comes with it...the exceedingly high expectations and comparisons, the "singles awareness" component, the "Hallmark holiday" angle.
+But, I'm not a fan of all the fabricated fanfare that comes with it: the exceedingly high expectations and comparisons, the "singles awareness" component, the "Hallmark holiday" angle.
 I love chocolates, flowers, cards, good food, and all those things!
 I really love feeling appreciated and celebrated by my partner and kiddos.
-But, if they nailed it once a year and that was it...eek...my tank would be woefully empty (as would theirs).
+But, if they nailed it once a year and that was it, my tank would be woefully empty (as would theirs).

 One day a year cannot carry the weight of 364 where our relationships take the backseat to everything else we have going on.

-So, whether today is a standard Monday, or if you plan to pull out all the stops...have a plan for the next 364 days.
-How you show up each day, connect through the chaos, prioritize each other, and find the fun...those are the everday moments that ultimately build your life together.
+So, whether today is a standard Monday or you plan to pull out all the stops, have a plan for the next 364 days.
+How you show up each day, connect through the chaos, prioritize each other, and find the fun - those are the everyday moments that ultimately build your life together.